 There are thousands of dogs waiting to be re-homed throughout the UK.
-There is no doubt in Mike Wright’s, our resident Canine Behaviourist (and Royal Navy veteran), mind that dogs can help a veteran suffering with mental health problems.
+There is no doubt in Mike Wright’s, our resident Canine Behaviourist (and Royal Navy veteran), mind that dogs can help veterans and civilians suffering with mental health problems.

-Paw support aims to help veterans find the right rescue dog for them.
+Paw support aims to help people find the right rescue dog for them.
 Both will benefit from the new partnership.

-Mike will offer help in finding and assessing rescue dogs that suit each veteran wanting a dog.
-He will run short courses for veterans wanting to learn about having a dog.
-If a suitable match is found, Mike will put together a behavioural and training programme to help both the veteran and the dog develop their relationship.
+Mike will offer help in finding and assessing rescue dogs that suit each individual wanting a dog.
+He will run short courses for those wanting to learn about having a dog.
+If a suitable match is found, Mike will put together a behavioural and training programme to help both the person and the dog develop their relationship.